Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Malle's conjecture over function fields

 \begin{proof}

 Proposition \ref{same_rank_prop} gives an isomorphism of $\Q_\ell$ vector spaces

 Notice that $\CHur_{G,n}^c/G$ is a finite quotient of a union of components of $\Hur_{G,n}^c$.
-Thus the rank of the homology of the former is bounded by that of the latter.
-This in turn is
+Thus the dimension of the homology of the former is bounded by that of the latter.
+This, in turn, can be expressed in terms of the dimension of an Ext group: